 - Price: between $1,800 and $2,800

 If you or someone you love was injured by a dangerous or defective product, such as the Gerber folding knives or BRP ATVs, then you may have legal recourse.
-Speak with a San Antonio personal injury lawyer at Wyatt Law Firm, Ltd. today to learn your legal rights and options.
+Speak with a San Antonio personal injury lawyer at Wyatt Law Firm, PLLC. today to learn your legal rights and options.
 Initial consultations are free of charge and our clients pay nothing unless we secure a financial recovery on their behalf.